Resources

 The Invisible String by Patricia Karst

-BOOK: A wonderful storybook for children experiencing any kind of separation for any reason (including death) anxiety.
+NOVEL/STORY: A wonderful storybook for children experiencing any kind of separation for any reason (including bereavement) anxiety.

 If There’s Anything I Can Do: How to Help Someone Who Has Been Bereaved by Caroline Voaden